fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 at the [ICML 2019 workshop: Theoretical Physics for Deep Learning](https://icml.cc/Conferences/2019/ScheduleMultitrack?event=3531).

-Thanks to Brandon DiNunno for comments and suggestions on this post.
+Thanks to Brandon DiNunno for helpful comments and suggestions on this post.